nhanhocu/metamicrobiomeR/README.md

-This is an initial version of the package metamicrobiomeR.
+This is an initial version of the package *metamicrobiomeR*.

 To start, please download and view the steps/examples/workflow in the tutorial file "metamicrobiomeR_Supplementary_file".

-The metamicrobiomeR package implements Generalized Additive Model for Location, Scale and Shape (GAMLSS)
+The *metamicrobiomeR* package implements Generalized Additive Model for Location, Scale and Shape (GAMLSS)
     with zero inflated beta (BEZI) family for analysis of microbiome relative abundance data and random effect meta-analysis models for meta-analysis pooling estimates across microbiome studies.
     Random Forest model to predict microbiome age based on relative abundances of